 13. Obtain Homeowner’s Insurance

-Here we have straight forward and simple step to complete.
+Here we have a straightforward and simple step to complete.
 Ask your Realtor if they have any recommended insurance professionals that should be considered.
 It always pays to shop around.
 Especially here, as most do not change their homeowner’s insurance during the entire time they own their house.

 14. Approve Closing Docs